-SECTION 3 - HONORING THE PAST, LIVING IN THE PRESENT Native American cultures value the ways of the past.
+SECTION 3 - HONORING THE PAST, LIVING IN THE PRESENT

+Native American cultures value the ways of the past.
 One means of passing down knowledge is through ceremonies and ceremonial regalia.
 Communications from the ancestors, in the form of petroglyphs and pictographs, are also an important link to the past, and the ancestors themselves have been symbolized by masks or sculptures in stone or wood.
 Representations of these voices from the past have been recreated by American Indian artists in blown or cast glass.

 Conversely, important works in the contemporary Native art movement have also focused on the dualities of living in two worlds-that which values traditional cultures, and that which conforms to the mores of mainstream society.
 Glass artists have also explored the impacts of bridging two worlds.
 Whether reflecting on the differences in tracks on the landscape, creating a sci-fi world of past and future, or juxtaposing a traditionally clothed Inuit child in a changing climate, the works of art in this section provide important social commentary.

+^{15.} Preston Singletary and Joe David, Looks to the Sky, 2014, Blown and sand-carved glass, 19.25 x 12 x 6 in., Photo by Russell Johnson, Courtesy Preston Singletary Studio, Seattle, WA. © Preston Singletary.

+^{16.} Joe Fedderson, High Voltage Tower, 2004, Blown glass.
+19.5 h x 16 x 12.25 inches. in the collection of the Museum of Indian Arts and Culture, Santa Fe, NM.
+Photo courtesy Museum of Indian Arts and Culture. © Joe Feddersen.

-15. Preston Singletary and Joe David, Looks to the Sky, 2014, Blown and sand-carved glass, 19.25 x 12 x 6 in., Photo by Russell Johnson, Courtesy Preston Singletary Studio, Seattle, WA.
-16. Joe Feddersen, Urban Vernacular series: Freeway with HOV, 2008, Blown glass, mirroring, copper leaf, 17.5 x 15 x 12.5 in., Courtesy of the Museum of Glass, Tacoma, Washington.
-SECTION 4 - FOCUS ON HISTORY AND ON THE ARTISTS This section of the exhibition includes historic photos and early objects made in the hot shop at the Institute of American Indian Arts, built by Dale Chihuly, and at a later teaching program in Taos, New Mexico, where several Pueblo artists began collaborating on glass art.
+SECTION 4 - FOCUS ON HISTORY AND ON THE ARTISTS

+This section of the exhibition includes historic photos and early objects made in the hot shop at the Institute of American Indian Arts, built by Dale Chihuly, and at teaching program in Taos, New Mexico, and Washington state, where Native artists began collaborating on glass art.
 Another wall section includes blown-up images of a hot shop.
-Photographs of Native artists working together, as well as video interviews and photographic essays about the artists, complete this section.
+Videos of glass artists at work and describing their art are provided on a loop to enrich the visitor experience.
+Photographs of Native artists working together, as well as photographic essays about the artists, complete this section.

-17. Robert "Spooner" Marcus and Patrick Morrissey at Prairie Dog Glass, Santa Fe, New Mexico, 2019.
+^{17.} Robert "Spooner" Marcus and Patrick Morrissey at Prairie Dog Glass, Santa Fe, New Mexico, 2019.
 Photograph by Cathy Short, Lizard Light Productions.

-18. Robert "Spooner" Marcus and Tony Jojola at Taos Glass Arts and Education, Taos, New Mexico, ca. 1999, Courtesy of Tony Jojola.
-17
+^{18.} Robert "Spooner" Marcus and Tony Jojola at Taos Glass Arts and Education, Taos, New Mexico, ca. 1999, Courtesy of Tony Jojola.

+19. Dale Chihuly at the desert furnace at the Institute of American Indian Arts, Santa Fe, NM, 1974, Photo courtesy Chihuly Studio, Seattle, WA. © 2022 Chihuly Studio / Artists Rights Society ARS), New York.

-FRONT Preston Singletary, Killer Whale Totem, 2018, Cast lead crystal, 11 x 36 x 8 in., Photo by Russell Johnson, Courtesy of Preston Singletary Studio, Seattle, Washington.
+Front Preston Singletary, Killer Whale Totem, 2018, Cast lead crystal, 11 x 36 x 8 in., Photo by Russell Johnson, Courtesy of Preston Singletary Studio, Seattle, Washington. © Preston Singletary

-BACK Raven Skyriver, Mother, 2014, Offhand sculpted glass, 24 x 42 x 13 in., In the collection of the Imagine Museum, St. Petersburg, Florida.
-Photo by KP Studios, Courtesy Raven Skyriver.
+Back Raven Skyriver, Grey, 2022, blown and sculpted glass, 18 x 33 x 8 in., In the collection of the Blue Rain Gallery, Santa Fe, New Mexico.
+Photo by KP Studios, Courtesy Raven Skyriver. © Raven Skyriver.

 EXHIBITION SPECIFICATIONS

-Number of Works

-Approximately 120 works of glass
+Number of Works Approximately 120 works of glass

-Requirements

-Moderate Security; 2,500 - 3,500 square feet
+Requirements Moderate Security; 2,500 - 3,500 square feet

-Participation Fee

-Please inquire
+Participation Fee Please inquire

-Publication

-Companion publication available through Museum of New Mexico Press, Santa, Fe

-Shipping

-IA&A makes all arrangements; exhibitors pay outgoing shipping costs within the contiguous US
+Publication Companion publication available through Museum of New Mexico Press, Santa, Fe Shipping IA&A makes all arrangements; exhibitors pay outgoing shipping costs within the contiguous US

-Booking Period

-12 weeks; Shorter and longer periods available upon request, pricing may vary
+Booking Period 12 weeks; Shorter and longer periods available upon request, pricing may vary

-Tour

-January 2023 - December 2026

-Contact

-TravelingExhibitions@ArtsandArtists.org 9 Hillyer Court NW Washington, DC 20008 202.338.0680 ArtsandArtists.org
+Tour January 2023 - March 2029 Contact TravelingExhibitions@ArtsandArtists.org 9 Hillyer Court NW Washington, DC 20008 202.338.0680 ArtsandArtists.org

+INTERNATIONAL ARTS AND ARTISTS